Guidelines for On-Campus Internships

 - The internship must require skills obtained in the classroom related to the student’s major and courses taken, prerequisite training, technical skills, etc.

 - No teaching assistant or research assistant positions will be approved.

 - No secretarial/administrative assistant positions will be approved.

-- An educational background/degree would be preferred, but extensive experience in the industry may qualify the supervisor as a mentor.
+- An educational background/degree is preferred, but extensive experience in the industry may qualify the supervisor as an internship supervisor.

 The hiring supervisor submits a request to create an internship at email@example.com.
 The proposal must include all of the following information:

 - Job title and description

 - If pre-selected, the name of the student filling the position

 - Designation as a one-time or ongoing internship position

 - The business need for the internship position

 - How this experience would lead to gainful employment in the student’s chosen field